 Conducting Refining Study on Hydrogen Addition

-Hydrogen requirements are responsible for as much as one-half of total refining GHG emissions.
+Hydrogen requirements are responsible for as much as one half of total refining GHG emissions.
 The Petroleum Refinery Life Cycle Inventory Model (PRELIM), used in the OCI to model refining GHG emissions finds that facility emissions, especially those associated with hydrogen (methane-reforming natural gas) and electricity inputs may be significantly greater than the emissions reported in current inventories.
 We recommend CARB conduct a refining study to reassess refinery GHG emissions from hydrogen.
 Note that PRELIM indicates that refining GHG emissions from electricity inputs may also be undercounted and should, therefore, be reassessed.

 The majority of California’s refineries are coking refineries.
 These configurations, in general, have higher refining GHG emissions than other refinery configurations.
-Our OCI analysis identifies GHG emission relationships between coking refineries, petroleum coke production and alternative configurations as follows:
+Our OCI analysis identifies GHG emission relationships between coking refineries, petroleum coke production, and alternative configurations as follows:

 When plotting total supply chain GHG emissions versus refining GHG emissions, there is a significant emission reduction if instead of coking heavy, depleted oils, they are managed a new way.
 This not only eliminates production of petroleum coke (reducing end use emissions), avoiding coking through renewable hydrogen addition and other techniques could significantly reduce refining emissions.
 Finding: The large emission reduction potential for refining breakthroughs that do not coke require further study.